sebastiw/beerosophy/README.md

 beerosophy_python.erl
 =====

-Uses [ErlPort](https://github.com/hdima/erlport) to start and supervise python scripts.
+Start and supervise Python scripts.
+One process for each script.

 Priv/